mintic-ai/ephemeral/docs/development/contributing.md

 # Contributing Guidelines

-Thank you for your interest in contributing to Docker On-Demand!
+Thank you for your interest in contributing to Ephemeral!
 This document provides guidelines and processes for contributing to the project.

 ## Code of Conduct